 Within easy reach of vacation meccas such as Miami's South Beach and the Gulf Coast's snowbird flocking grounds, including St. Petersburg Beach, our 5 picks give you a taste of a lesser-known, less crowded Florida.

 Here, the nature is abundant and thriving.
 There are waves to be ridden, and a unique beach culture lives on in small seaside towns you might ordinarily pass by.

 Delray Beach, South Florida

-Lost between Palm Beach's untouchable richesse to the north and the ostentatious yacht culture of Fort Lauderdale to the south, Delray Beach appeals to those in search of a true South Florida beach vibe without the accompanying dose of attitude.
+Lost between Palm Beach's untouchable riches to the north and the ostentatious yacht culture of Fort Lauderdale to the south, Delray Beach appeals to those in search of a true South Florida coastal vibe without the accompanying dose of attitude.

-The dunes here are largely preserved, with beautiful wide sand beaches accessed through tangled arches of sea grapes that beckon with a come-hither intrigue.
-The town itself is a treasure, too, with cool boutiques and European-style sidewalk bistros on Atlantic Avenue providing that cosmopolitan more-than-just-a-beach-town edge while staying true to the area's South Florida roots.
+The dunes here are largely preserved, with beautiful, wide beaches accessed through tangled arches of sea grapes that beckon with a come-hither intrigue.
+The town itself is a treasure, too, with cool boutiques and European-style sidewalk bistros on Atlantic Avenue that provide a cosmopolitan more-than-just-a-beach-town edge while staying true to the area's roots.

-STAY: Delray's oldest residence, the Sundy House is listed on the National Register of Historic Places.
-Built around 1902, the Sundy is worth a splurge for its uber-lush grounds and freshwater "swimming pond" stocked with tropical fish.
+Tip: Delray's oldest residence, the Sundy House, is listed on the National Register of Historic Places.
+Built in 1902, the Sundy is worth a splurge for its uber-lush grounds and freshwater "swimming pond" stocked with tropical fish.

 Sebastian Inlet, Space Coast